cmaureir/progra-alma/lectures/week5/lecture20.rst

   etc.

-  If you have very long lines calling functions, or creating variables, etc, you can user more than one line to do this.
+  If you have very long lines calling functions, or creating variables, etc, you can use more than one line to do this.

-  There are two ways to write this statements with parenthesis, without lines in the first line, or with some parameters, for example.
+  There are two ways to write this statements with parenthesis, without parameters in the first line or with some parameters, for example.

   Correct::